Arlington Rotary Educational Foundation

 AREF also funds other charitable works of the Arlington Rotary Club, both local and international.
 Last year, for example, we supported the Arlington Food Assistance Center; the Arlington Academy of Hope (School in Uganda); Arlington Thrive; hurricane disaster relief in Texas, Florida, Puerto Rico and the U.S. Virgin Islands; and other projects.

 Want to help support our work in the community and around the world?
 We welcome your tax-deductible contributions.
-Please use the "Donate" button at the top of this page.
+Please use the "Donate" button above.
 Under "instructions to seller" you can indicate how you want your donation to be applied, for example, "education," "international," "health/hunger," "families," etc. - or leave blank and we'll apply it where most needed.
 You can also indicate in that space if your gift is in honor of (iho) or in memory of (imo) someone.

 The Arlington Rotary Educational Foundation is a registered 501(c)(3) non-profit charitable organization, IRS Tax ID 54-6046295.
 Donations (less consideration received) are deductible to the full extent of applicable law.